LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF.md

 mask missing soil beneath it.
 But it is a change on a path that was working, so **if replanting ever starts clearing intents as "not farmland", this is the first suspect.** The log prints both mods and the `tilled` flag.

+##### Animal harvesting -- BUILT

+Farm animals are far simpler than crops, because they are SCRIPTED MONSTERS where farmable objects have no script at all.
+`/scripts/actions/monsters/farmable.lua` defines `hasMonsterHarvest` and `dropMonsterHarvest` as plain globals in the monster's environment, and **neither uses its `args` or `board` parameters** -- they are declared `(args, board)` and ignore both.
+So both are callable out of band with no
+arguments:

+    world.callScriptedEntity(id, "hasMonsterHarvest")   -- false / true
+    world.callScriptedEntity(id, "dropMonsterHarvest")  -- spawns AND resets

+**`dropMonsterHarvest` calls `resetMonsterHarvest` itself**, which removes the obvious exploit.
+Faking the harvest with `world.spawnTreasure` from `harvestPool` would leave `storage.lastHarvest` untouched and the animal permanently ready -- infinite produce.
+We never touch the timer, so we cannot corrupt it.

+Produce lands on the ground at the animal, so collection and deposit take it from there unchanged, exactly as with crops.

+**Verified by asking again, not by the return value.** `callScriptedEntity` returns nil silently for a missing function, so nil is indistinguishable from a call that ran and returned nothing.
+A successful poke flips `hasMonsterHarvest` to false immediately, and the animal is its own authority.

+##### THE PROBE THAT KILLED LIVESTOCK

+Worth the space, because it is the most damaging bug this project has produced and the shape of it will recur.

+Discovery originally called `hasMonsterHarvest` on every monster in coverage to find out what each one was -- reasoning that a non-farmable monster has no such global and returns nil harmlessly, which is true of our own drones. **It is not true of baby livestock.** Babies run the SAME farmable behavior as adults, so the function exists, but they carry no `harvestTime` in config:

+    farmable.lua:34: attempt to compare nil with number

+`resetMonsterHarvest` stores nil, the comparison throws, and **a script error kills the monster.** The `pcall` on our side caught the exception perfectly and protected nothing: the error had already happened inside the ANIMAL's script context.
+The scan was culling baby Fluffalo once every five seconds.

+**A `pcall` protects the CALLER. `callScriptedEntity` runs code in someone else's context, where the consequences are theirs.** That is the generalisable lesson, and it applies to every cross-entity call in this mod.

+**The fix is to ask about the TYPE, not the animal.**
+`root.monsterParameters(monsterType)` reads the type's config, so nothing runs on the entity and nothing can throw.
+Both `harvestPool` and `harvestTime` are required -- `harvestTime` is the one that matters for safety, since its absence is exactly what killed babies.
+Our own units fall out for free, having neither.

+Checked at BOTH `params.harvestTime` and `params.baseParameters.harvestTime`,
+because the mooshi `.monstertype` carries these under `baseParameters` and whether the binding flattens or nests is undocumented.
+Cached per type.

+The unit repeats the same check before poking rather than trusting the dispatch, because a task can outlive the dispatch that created it and both calls in the act run inside the animal's script.

+**An intermediate fix is worth remembering as a pattern that was NOT good enough.** Before `root.monsterParameters` was confirmed to exist, the mitigation was a per-type verdict cached in `world.properties` -- bounding the damage to one death per type per world rather than per port per scan.
+It shipped correctly and was still wrong: bounded harm is not no harm, and a permanent "unsafe" verdict would have silently disabled harvesting for any species whose baby was met first.
+Deleted entirely once the real filter existed. **Note that worlds which ran that build carry an orphaned `petports_monsterProbes` property; nothing reads it.**

+##### Animals move, and nothing chases them

+`ANIMAL_REACH` is 6.0, more generous than the crop reach, because the standable ground target resolves ONCE and does not re-resolve as the animal ambles.
+A Mooshi is slow enough that this does not matter.

+Smaller roving livestock may outwalk it.
+That presents as an arrival out of reach, and the failure names the distance, the limit and both positions -- deliberately, so the decision about catch-up behaviour comes from a measurement rather than a guess.

+**Known cosmetic:** the animal stays visually interactive for a tick or two after the poke.
+The behavior tree normally pairs `dropMonsterHarvest` with `setInteractive(false)` and calling out of band skips that half; the next behavior evaluation re-runs `hasMonsterHarvest`, gets false, and clears it.
+`behaviorUpdateDelta` is 2, so it is brief and self-correcting.

 #### Task 3 — collecting item drops